Metronoid/chronicler/content/character/merits/supernatural/Psychic Onslaught.md

 area of the psychic’s Resolve in meters or yards.
 The psychic is at ground zero, but only suffers bashing damage – not lethal.
-If the damage exceeds a character’s Stamina then it applies the Knocked Down Tilt as well – this does not apply to the psychic.
+If the damage exceeds a character’s Stamina then it applies the Knocked Down Condition as well – this does not apply to the psychic.

 **Drawback**: This power is instinctive to your character’s